 Bald-Faced Hornet Facts

-- The colonies of this rather impressive invertebrate sometimes contain as many as 700 workers.
+- The colonies of this rather impressive invertebrate also sometimes contain as many as 700 workers.
 This counts as the largest number of workers of any species within its genus.

-Bald-Faced Hornet Physical Characteristics
+Bald-Faced Hornet Physical Description

-Species: D. maculata
+- Species: D. maculata

 Bald-Faced Hornet Distribution, Habitat, and Ecology